Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 --------------------------------------------------------------------------------------------------------------

 The build process will fail in Ubuntu 16.05 due to the GCC 5.x compiler, when compiling Cuda 7.5 sources.
-The updated version of Cuda Toolkit is required!
-The workaround is pending...
-You may try to use an older compiler.
-This is how it might go:

-    sudo apt-get install g++-4.9 gcc-4.9 libgcc-4.9

-    sudo update-alternatives --remove-all gcc
-    sudo update-alternatives --remove-all g++
-    sudo update-alternatives --remove-all cc
-    sudo update-alternatives --remove-all c++

-    sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-5 10
-    sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-4.9 20
-    sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-5 10
-    sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-4.9 20
-    sudo update-alternatives --install /usr/bin/cc cc /usr/bin/gcc 30
-    sudo update-alternatives --set cc /usr/bin/gcc
-    sudo update-alternatives --install /usr/bin/c++ c++ /usr/bin/g++ 30
-    sudo update-alternatives --set c++ /usr/bin/g++

-    sudo update-alternatives --query gcc
-    sudo update-alternatives --query g++
-    sudo update-alternatives --query cc
-    sudo update-alternatives --query c++

-No, this does not help the Ubuntu 16.04 for now.
-You could try to pass an argument (CXX_FLAGS) to the compiler -D_FORCE_INLINES by editing the CMAKE files (for example: set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -D_FORCE_INLINES")) or makefiles.
-The procedure is not specified.
-This should work, or you must wait for an updated Cuda Toolkit sources to compile with the associated software in Ubuntu 16.04 such as Caffe, Torch and Theano.
+The updated version of Cuda Toolkit 8.0RC is compatible with GCC 5.x compiler in Ubuntu 16.05.
+Once Cuda Toolkit 8.0RC is installed, Caffe will successfully build and run in Ubuntu 16.05.

 Next, in any case execute: